dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ```

 ## Background
-The existing `JsonDocument` and `JsonElement` types represent the DOM support today which is read-only.
-It maintains a single immutable UTF-8 buffer and returns `JsonElement` value types from that buffer on demand.
+The existing `JsonDocument` and `JsonElement` types represent the DOM support today which is read-only. `JsonDocument` maintains a single immutable UTF-8 buffer and returns `JsonElement` value types from that buffer on demand.
 That design minimizes the initial `JsonDocument.Parse()` time and associated heap allocs but also makes it slow to re-obtain the same value (which is common with LINQ) and does not lend itself to being directly extended to support writability.

 Although the internal UTF-8 buffer will continue to be immutable with the design proposed here, a `JsonElement` will indirectly support writability by forwarding serialization to a linked `JsonNode`.
+When a linked `JsonElement` is serialized, it will forward to the `JsonNode`.
+This `JsonNode` interop is not intended as the primary "writeable DOM" API, but is useful for scenarios that already use `JsonElement`.

 Currently there is no direct support for `dynamic` in System.Text.Json.
 Adding support for that implies adding a writeable DOM.
-So considering both `dynamic` and non-`dynamic` scenarios for a writeable DOM in a single design allows for a common API, shared code and intuitive interop between the two.
+The design proposed here considers both `dynamic` and non-`dynamic` scenarios for a writeable DOM which allows for a common API, shared code and intuitive interop between the two.

 This design is based on learning and scenarios from these reference implementations:
 - The writable DOM prototype.